Fun Fact

 Word

-Copilot can draft full articles, rewrite paragraphs, adjust tone, and summarize documents.
+Copilot can write drafts, rewrite awkward sentences, shift tone, and summarize full documents.

 Excel